-BSc (Hons) & MSc Occupational Therapy Placement Handbook
+BSc (Hons) & MSc Occupational Therapy Practice Based Learning Handbook

-Link to support for Occupational Therapy students and practice educators supervising and assessing students who are working remotely on placement tasks. [link to external website]
+Link to support for Occupational Therapy students and practice educators supervising and assessing students who are working remotely on practice based learning tasks. [link to external website]

 Degree Apprenticeship BSc Occupational Therapy Course Overview